Smart Drill Size Finder Skip to main content

 2. View Decimal Equivalents

-See the drill diameter in decimal inches and millimeters with nearest standard drill and deviation.
+See the nominal drill diameter in decimal inches and millimeters.

-Result panel shows nearest match in fractional, number, letter, and metric systems with deviations.
+Review the nearest generated fractional, number, letter, and metric rows with nominal deviations.

 4. Review Neighbors Table